-- 1. Login to a Windows workstation and start an X Window session on phoenix using the Cygwin@phoenix link.
-Login to phoenix. - 2.
-Open a shell and use it to start eclipse. - 3.
-From the Java Perspective, create a new Java project, named [Name] Project. - 4.
+- 1. Login to a Windows workstation. - 2.
+Start eclipse. - 3.
+From the Java Perspective, create a new Java project, named [Name]Project. - 4.
 Within the project, create the class Colors within the package myPackage. - 5.
 From the SVN Repository Perspective, open the https://phoenix.goucher.edu/svn/sample repository.
 There will be a Practice directory within the repository.
 Open Practice and double-click Colors.java within Practice to open it.
 Copy the source code, pasting it into the file containing your Colors.java class.
 Be careful to keep the correct package statement. - 6.
 Back in the Java Perspective, run the applet. - 7.
 Using the Team menu, share your project out to the repository, into the directory [Name]Project/Trunk.
 Commit all your project resources to the repository.
-This is how you initially share new work with your project team, following the Subversion convention of associating the Trunk directory with the main line of project development. - Confirm that the project is now in the repository. - 8.
-Using the Team menu, disconnect your project from the repository, deleting the meta-data.
-(This isn't something you would ordinarily do, but is necessary for the next step.) - Completely delete the local copy of your project.
-(Again, this isn't something you would ordinarily do.) - 9.
-From the SVN Repository Perspective, right-click the Trunk directory of your project repository and check-out the project.
+This is how you initially share new work with your project team, following the Subversion convention of associating the Trunk directory with the main line of project development.

+Confirm that the project is now in the repository.

+8. Using the Team menu, disconnect your project from the repository, deleting the meta-data.
+(This isn't something you would ordinarily do, but is necessary for the next step.)

+Completely delete the local copy of your project.
+(Again, this isn't something you would ordinarily do.)

+9. From the SVN Repository Perspective, right-click the Trunk directory of your project repository and check-out the project.
 This is how you get a local, working copy of something in the repository that you don't currently have locally.